 The kids are really enjoying our new additions.
 Our teenage son even set up a baby monitor so he can listen to them in his bedroom.
 If you decide to get some, I hope you enjoy them as much as we do!

 I can't believe that they are already 2 weeks old.
 They are huge!
 This week I let them play in the bathtub which they really enjoyed.
-It's a bit messy, but clean up is quite easy because of the drain.
-Then I sanitized the tub afterward.

 We officially have grown up ducks.
 There are little to no baby feathers on any of them, although the dark one has a funny little mohawk of baby feathers running down its neck still.
 They seem to have settled into their new home.